Small-x behavior of quark pseudo- and quasi-PDFs: Abstract

 \section{Abstract}

-The pseudo- and the quasi-PDFs defined through space-like separated bilocal operators allow direct access to the parton distribution functions (PDFs) from first principles within lattice gauge theory.
+The pseudo- and the quasi-PDFs defined through space-like bilocal operators allow direct access to the parton distribution functions from first principles in lattice gauge theory.
 This formalism, however, leaves the small Bjorken $x$ regime inaccessible.
 In view of the future Electron-Ion Collider, the study of the PDFs at small-$x$ is timely.
-For this reason, we calculate the quark pseudo- and quasi-PDF in the high-energy limit and show that they have rather different behavior.
-In particular, we show that the quark pseudo-PDF has the expected small-$x$ rising behavior while the quasi-PDF becomes ill-defined at this regime.
-Moreover, we also obtain the leading and next-to-leading twist corrections for each of the two distributions.
-For the pseudo-PDF, although the first two twist corrections follow the same small-$x$ behavior as the one with BFKL resummation, unexpectedly, the next-to-leading correction appears to be only a small shift with respect to the leading one.
-Unlike the pseudo-PDF, the quasi-PDF exhibits rather unusual behavior at small-$x$.
+I will calculate the quark pseudo- and quasi-PDF in the high-energy limit and show that they have rather different behavior.
+In particular, I will show that the quark pseudo-PDF has the expected small-$x$ behavior while the quasi-PDF becomes ill-defined at this regime.

 {\it Introduction} --- In the last decade, the study of euclidean separated, gauge invariant, bi-local operators through lattice gauge formalism has dragged a lot of attention because it gives direct access to the parton distribution functions (PDFs) from first principles.
 The idea that ignited such a surge of activity is based on the observation~\cite{Ji:2013dva} that space-like separated operators can be studied with lattice QCD formalism and that, in the infinite momentum frame, they reduce to the usual light-cone operators through which the parton distribution functions (PDF) are defined.
 Deviation from the infinite momentum frame come in as inverse powers of the large parameter of the boost, thus, it was thought that such corrections can be systematically suppressed.